Stocks Markets Extend Losses On US Credit Downgrade - UrduPoint

 "Today's decision by the central bank has prompted a modest rebound in housing and banking stocks off the lows of the day, as traders take the view that the Bank of England is close to calling a pause on further rate hikes," he added.

-Oil prices rose after Saudi Arabia extended its voluntary oil production cut of one million barrels per day for another month, keeping up its campaign to prop up prices.
+Oil prices rose after Saudi Arabia extended its voluntary oil production cut of one million barrels per day for another month, maintaining its campaign to prop up prices.

-Later Thursday, Apple and Amazon publish their earnings for the second quarter.

 On Friday, all eyes will be on US payroll figures for an idea about the Federal Reserve's next moves on interest rates.